carlos8f/modeler/README.md

 ## Introducing modeler

-In the old days, most apps used MySQL, and pretty much everyone wrote MySQL queries in their code directly, which seemed fine at the time.
+In the old days, most apps used some type of SQL, and pretty much everyone wrote SQL queries in their code directly, which seemed fine at the time.

 Now, we have all these crazy things like MongoDB, Redis, LevelDB, etc.